ngshaohui/webdev/week12 - react again/hands_on/hands_on.md

 ## Activity 2: fetching with the SWR library in React

+We will continue working on the Next.js application `my-app` as we always have.

 Since React has a nuanced way of maintaining state within an application, we can opt to use a library to accomplish our data fetching together with the component state management.

 https://swr.vercel.app/